-You write the total of your current year capital gains at H item 18 on your Tax return for individuals (supplementary section) 2008, or at H item 9 if you use Tax return for retirees 2008.
-(Note: You cannot use the tax return for retirees if you had a distribution from a managed fund during the year.)
-You write your net capital gain at A item 18 on your tax return (supplementary section), or at A item 9 if you use the tax return for retirees.
+You write the total of your current year capital gains at H item 18 on your Tax return for individuals (supplementary section) 2009.
+You write your net capital gain at A item 18 on your tax return (supplementary section).

 This guide only covers capital gains or capital losses from CGT assets that are shares, units or other interests in managed funds.